Gages/docker-android-project/README.md

 # Dockerfile for Android Projects

-This is a Dockerfile created specifically for headlessly building Android projects with gradle.
+This is a Dockerfile created specifically for headlessly building Android projects.
+Your Andriod project might include a ./gradlew file.
+If so, you can compile the project by running ./gradlew assembleDebug.

+Gradle can download the necessary android packages that your project depends on, but it can't (chooses not to) "accept" the licenses for them on its own.
+To solve this problem (and enable fully automated builds) this dockerfile includes a section for "accepting" the current licenses ahead of time, automatically.

+You should therefore read the licenses at <insert url here> before using this dockerfile.

 ## Included

 * OpenJDK 8
 * Android SDK
 * Android Support Libraries
 * Google Play Services
-* Gradle 2.14.1

 ## Maintainance